msv-lab/angelix/README.md

 ## SemFix ##

-SemFix is a predecessor of Angelix; it is implemented as a part of Angelix, and can be activated using `--semfix` option.
+SemFix is a predecessor of Angelix.
+Taking advantage of the modular design of Angelix, we incorporate the algorithm of SemFix into Angelix.
+SemFix can be activated using the `--semfix` option of Angelix.

 ## Publications ##